 Sociology is a creative process.

 Quitting social media has worked wonders for me.
-It gave me the chance to be bored and exercise my sociological imagination.
-I got really good at thinking, thinking about our social world and making connections.
+It has given me the chance to be bored and exercise my sociological imagination.
+I got really good at thinking, specifically thinking about our social world.

 What’s your distraction?
 You need to cut it.

-Every day, I tried to commit about 4 hours on my craft, where I worked for 25 minutes for 8 counts with a 5-minute break in between.
+I try to commit about four hours a day on my craft; I work for 25-minutes for eight counts with five minutes break in between.

-However, when I followed these three simple steps, be passionate, avoid distractions and focus, I became good at studying sociology, really good.
+However, when I followed those three simple tips, be passionate, avoid distractions and focus, I have managed to become good at studying sociology, really good.